Manuel-Manoury/swapcard-tech-challenge/README.md

 Online version : https://agitated-wright-72c6ef.netlify.app/

 # What could be improved ?
 *The UI*.
 It's a bit cold even though I went for something clean, the fact that I tend to use pure "mathematical" color shades instead of tinted ones tend to make the whole interface less warm and welcoming than what I could be.
+Also some animation might use a bit of tweaking to make them smoother.

 *Images*.
 I didn't optimize their sizing / loading, consequently some are a bit long to load, some are a bit stretched and so on.